Skip to main content

 • An admin Looker API key.
 Follow the steps below "Create a Looker API Key"

-• A Read-only access to your Looker git repository.
+• Read-only access to your Looker Git repository.
 Follow the steps below "Provide access to your LookML"

 Related pages:

-• Input your credentials directly in the App.
-We need:
+Enter your credentials directly in the Catalog App integration settings.
+You need:

-• Give us a read-only access to your Looker git repository.
-See how to provide access to your LookML code here
+Give Catalog read-only access to your Looker Git repository.
+See how to provide access to your LookML code.

-For your first sync, it will take up to 48h and we will let you know when it is complete ✅
+For your first sync, it can take up to 48 hours before ingestion completes.
+Catalog notifies you when it finishes.

-For your trial, you can simply give us a one shot view of your BI tool's
+For your trial, you can simply give us a one shot view of your BI tool.

-To get things working quickly, here's a Google Colab to run swiftly our package.
+To get things working quickly, here's a Google Colab to run our package.

 pip install castor-extractor[looker]